 Part 1: Low altitude

-Alright, newb.
+Alright, newbie.
 Now stop following your craft around.
 It is about time you learn how to yaw and fly the craft while it is not facing the exact same direction you are facing.
-This is where things might start to get difficult!
+This is where things might start to get difficult in learning how to fly a quadcopter!

 Throttle up your craft to and make it hover around knee to chest height.
 Now yaw the craft at an angle of 15-20 degrees.